List of Attack on Titan characters: Nine Titans

 The Beast Titan has a unique animal-like appearance that varies between holders.
 Zeke's Beast Titan form sports a Bigfoot-like appearance with a hairless midriff.
 It is slightly larger than most Titans, standing at 17 meters (56 feet) tall.
 His Titan has a devastating ability to throw objects (such as boulders) with immense destructive capability, which makes for a deadly combination when paired with Zeke's great accuracy as a result of his baseball experience.
 The Beast Titan was previously held by Titan scientist Tom Ksaver whose Beast Titan form sports a goatman-like appearance.
 Falco Grice once claimed that there was a version of the Beast Titan with wings.
 It is currently in the possession of Grisha's elder son Zeke Yeager, whose status as a descendant of Karl Fritz gives him abilities the previous Beast Titans lacked.
 Similar to the Founding Titan, Zeke's Beast Titan can create Pure Titans with a roar if a Subject of Ymir is exposed to Zeke's spinal fluid and can command the movements of the created Titans using vocal commands.
 Titans under Zeke's control are even able to function at night using only moonlight.
 But this ability is evidently imperfect as some Titans can somewhat still ignore Zeke's Beast Titan's orders, causing Zeke to deal with it in a painful way.
+Prior holders of the Beast Titan had different animal-like traits like bighorn sheep (which was the Beast Titan form of Tom Ksaver), monkeys, birds, crocodiles, elks, cattle, wolves, snakes, rabbits, dinosaurs, okapis, and goats.